15 Experiences You Cannot Miss While Visiting Brigantine

 5) The Brigantine Farmers Market

 This awesome farmers market is a must visit while in Brigantine.
 The farmers market takes place every Saturday from late May until September from 8:30 AM – 12:00 PM.
 Located at 15th street south and Revere Blvd in Haneman Park.
 The Brigantine Farmers Market has fresh fruits, vegetables, honey, hot sauce, pies, body scrubs & sprays and much much more!
 Hours of operation effected by Covid-19

 7) Movies on the Beach

 There’s nothing quite like watching a movie on the big screen in your beach chair with sand between your toes!
-Brigantine Beach will feature three movies on the beach under the stars this summer.
-Bring your blanket, beach chairs and snacks for an unforgetable experience!
-See movie dates and times here ….
-BRIGANTINE BEACH MOVIES
+Brigantine Beach usually features three movies on the beach under the stars every summer.
+Bring your blanket, beach chairs and snacks for an unforgettable experience!
+See movie dates and times on the Brigantine Chamber Facebook page.